thecoderush/Coinview/README.txt

 you'll see we import flask from the flask package, and then the first thing you need to do is you create a new application, which is a new flask object and then all you need to do in flask really is to find some routes, and then some function, a function to call when that route is accessed in the browser

-and if you don't know what that means

-i'm going to show you real quick so

-let's run this flask application
+and if you don't know what that means, i'm going to show you real quick, so let's run this flask application

-so it looks like you have to export a
+so it looks like you have to export a variable, an environment variable, so this export FLASK_APP equals hello.py ($ export FLASK_APP=hello)

-variable

-an environment variable so this export

-flask app equals hello.pi

-so we're going to export from our

-command line export flask

-app equals and then our app is called

-app.pi so we'll say app.pi
+so we're going to export from our command line, export flask app equals and then our app is called app.py, so we'll say app.python

+        $ export FLASK_APP=app.py
-and that creates the environment

-variable and then we just say flask run
+and that creates the environment variable, and then we just say flask run

-and what you'll see that happens is a

-small web server has a web server built

-in
+        $ flask run

-and it says the web server is running on
+and what you'll see that happens is a small web server has a web server built in and it says the web server is running on localhost 127.0.0.1 and port 5000, so if you copy that to your browser, and you put that in you get 'hello world' on the screen

-localhost

-127.001 and port 5000 so if you copy

-that to your browser

-and you put that in you get hello world

-on the screen

-so you have a web address and at the

-base route which is just slash right

-it just returns hello world that's all
+so you have a web address, and at the base route which is just slash right, it just returns 'hello world' that's all it does, so this is the route

-it does so

-this is the route and the function
+        @app.route("/")
+        def hello_world():
+            return "<p>Hello, World!</p>"

-it means when this route is accessed in

-the browser it calls this function hello
+and the function, it means when this route is accessed in the browser, it calls this function hello_world() and whatever you return from the function is what's displayed, rendered, in the browser as a response

-world

-and whatever you return from the

-function is what's displayed

-rendered in the browser as a response so

-let's modify this a little bit
+so let's modify this a little bit

 with another example so instead of hello